hmaarrfk/dask-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `dask` can be installed with:
+Once the `conda-forge` channel has been enabled, `dask, dask-array, dask-bag, dask-dataframe, dask-delayed, dask-distributed` can be installed with:

 ```
-conda install dask
+conda install dask dask-array dask-bag dask-dataframe dask-delayed dask-distributed
 ```

 It is possible to list all of the versions of `dask` available on your platform with: